A call, chat or email comes in. Prospect asks, “Do you have…?” or “How much?”

 Ask to set up an appointment at a later date.
 Use a realistic amount of time.
 For example, “I’d like to explore the fit when you have time.
 We’d need about 30 minutes.
 Can we schedule a meeting?”

-- Some prospects will say they’re just doing the research.
+- Some prospects will say they’re just doing research for someone else.
 Do not dismiss them because they’re not the decision maker.
 Treat them like the valuable influencer they probably are.
 Two options:

 Let it go, for the same reasons covered above.